 Plastic bags are terrible for the environment.
 Opt for reusable bags for all your shopping (not just groceries).
 Put one in your purse, backpack and/or car so you’re never caught off guard when you need to make a purchase.

 Say no to plastic straws

 These little suckers can’t be recycled.
-Request no straw when ordering drinks out.
+Request your drinks with no straw when ordering out.
 Drink directly from the cup or bring your own reusable straw (stainless, bamboo, silicone, etc.) if you need one.

 Use bar soap

-You’ll eliminate the plastic bottle and save money (the first ingredient in liquid soaps is water).
-Opt for bar soap (preferably unwrapped) instead of liquid soap for hand, face and body.
+You’ll eliminate the plastic bottle and save money.
+Opt for bar soap (preferably unwrapped) instead of liquid soap for hands, face and body.
 You can use shaving bars or glycerine soaps instead of shaving cream.
-You can use shampoo and conditioning bars for your hair.
+You can use shampoo and conditioner bars for your hair.

 Upgrade your bathroom